READING

 I think I have an insatiable desire for growth.
 I love to experience, do, start, and learn new things.
 Thus, I read and travel a lot to keep myself inspired.
 Every morning, I'll also listen to a sermon on the way to work.
 It prepares me to face the challenges and serves as a reminder of who's the real boss.

-Even when you’re beaten down and you feel unworthy to be in the presence of God, I’d encourage you to read the word of God or listen to a sermon.
-You may not feel anything but with this act, God knows you’re calling out, and things will happen.
+In each season, we need to remind ourselves that God is faithful.
+As I know that God is for me, it now takes me so much faster to recover from failure and bounce back from it.
+Even when you're beaten down and you feel unworthy to be in the presence of God, I'd encourage you to read the word of God or listen to a sermon.
+You may not feel anything but with this act, God knows you're calling out, and things will happen.

 We want to build ourselves into a global lifestyle brand.
-But beyond this goal, I want Benjamin Barker to be a business that has a positive impact in people’s lives.
-Running a business means constantly having to upgrade yourself for your people and being in this position allows me to invest in people’s lives, one at a time.
-I am grateful for this journey.
+But beyond this goal, I want Benjamin Barker to be a business that has a positive impact in people's lives.